Adenoma malignum of the cervix

 Lesions can be multilocular cystic, multilocular cystic with solid components or predominantly solid on ultrasound.
 The solid lesions are usually heterogeneous in echogenicity.
-Colour Doppler interrogation usually show moderate or abundant colour content 10.
+Color Doppler interrogation usually show moderate or abundant color content 10.

 May be seen as multiple cystic lesion containing variably sized solid portions extending from the endocervical gland to the deep stroma of the cervix.

 - T1: isointense (majority) to slightly hyperintense relative to the uterus 4